AlvinYapAbidin/flask_CV_API/README.md

 python app.py

 This will start the Flask server on http://localhost:5000.
-You can make POST requests to /segment to process your images using Postman.
+You can make POST requests to /segment to process your images using **Postman** (https://www.postman.com/).
+VSCode has an extension for Postman as well

-Using the API
+## Using the API

 To use the API: